 The benefits of refinancing

-1) It can simplify your life
+It can simplify your life

 If you are currently making separate payments on two or more student loans, refinancing these loans will result in only one monthly payment.

-2) It can lower your monthly loan payment
+It can lower your monthly loan payment

-3) You can get a better loan servicer
+You can get a better loan servicer

 If you’re unhappy with the lender who currently services your student loan, why not do your research to find a better fit

-4) You can remove a cosigner
+You can remove a cosigner

 .
-If that loan is paid off during a consolidation and refinance, then your cosigner can be off the hook.
+If that loan is paid off during a consolidation and refinance, your cosigner will be off the hook.
 What a relief!

 You can put a Parent PLUS Loan in your name

 Parent PLUS Loans are a type of student loan given to parents so they can pay for their child’s education.
 Perhaps you needed your folks to take out the loan when you began school, but now you’re earning your own money and want to relieve their burden.
 The way to do this is to refinance the Parent Plus Loan

 Should you refinance all of your student loans?

 student loans that already have a very low interest rate.
-You should also reconsider refinancing federal loans if:
+You should also reconsider refinancing federal loans

 You’re worried about losing federal loan perks

 If you’re worried about losing some of the federal perks that you can’t get with private loans, you may want to hold off on refinancing those federal loans.
 This includes income-driven repayment plans

 You want your federal loans forgiven

 loan forgiveness.
 If you refinance a federal loan, you will no longer be eligible for forgiveness.
-However, there are private student loan forgiveness alternatives you can consider.
+However, there are private student loan forgiveness alternatives you can consider

 Which loans are best for a refinance?